sniperkit/indigo/README.md

 ### Create the index to the Indigo gRPC Server

-`create index` command creates the Index to the Indigo gRPC Server.
+The `create index` command creates the Index to the Indigo gRPC Server.
 Indigo provides support for multiple indices, including executing operations across several indices.
 You can display a help message by specifying `-h` or `--help` option.
 You can specify the index mapping describes how to your data model should be indexed. it contains all of the details about which fields your documents can contain, and how those fields should be dealt with when adding documents to the index, or when querying those fields.
 The example is following:

 ```json